A Plan to Renew the Promise of American Life, Plank 1

 1.4.
 To encourage higher voter turnout, publish the fact of whether a person has voted in a given election, after the polls have closed, without revealing how he or she voted.

 1.5.
-To strengthen voter satisfaction with election results, and to obviate the need for recounts and runoffs, adopt instant-runoff voting, also known as full preferential voting.
+To strengthen voter satisfaction with election results, and to obviate the need for recounts and runoffs, adopt instant-runoff voting, also known as full preferential or ranked-choice voting.

 1.6.
 To recover the benefits for voters of political parties: 1) greatly increase ballot access for third and minor parties, 2) allow only party members (as defined by the party, not the government) to vote on internal party matters, including nominations, 3) encourage parties to employ Utah-style neighborhood caucuses instead of primaries, and 4) abolish open (“cross-over”) and non-partisan (“jungle”) primaries.
 In doing these things, always strictly enforce the civil rights of all citizens.